-These two HLTPs are considered critical pedagogies because they provide teachers with strategies that: a) ensure that the target language used in the classroom is comprehensible to and produced by all learners in a class, b) foster a discourse community that cultivates care-based, meaningful relationships and situates learning through the dialog between teachers and students (rather than through teacher-fronted lecture), c) allow students agency in what and how they learn, d) encourage students to think critically and inquire about content, and e) invites and honors students' home languages and cultures, learning preferences, oral contributions, individual identities, and multiple ways of knowing.
+These two HLTPs are considered critical pedagogies.
+They enact social justice education by providing teachers with clear, specific, actionable practices that are rooted in second language acquisition research and connected with program pillars: a) centering care and relationality; b) inviting and honoring diverse ways of knowing, and c) seeking to unsettle and remake unjust systems, structures, practices, and norms.
+These specific language teaching practices: a) ensure that the target language used in the classroom is accessible, comprehensible, and produced by all learners in a class, b) foster a discourse community that cultivates care-based, meaningful relationships and situates learning through the dialog between teachers and students (disrupting traditional teacher-fronted lecture that situates teachers as the sole disseminators of the learning), c) allow students agency in what and how they learn, d) encourage students to think critically and inquire about content, and e) invites and honors students' home languages and cultures, learning preferences, oral contributions, individual identities, and multiple ways of knowing.